hashicorp/vault/website/source/guides/operations/seal-wrap.html.md

 securely distribute the key shares printed above.
 ```

-> By passing `-key-shares=1 -key-threshold=1` options upon `init`, there is
-only a single master key created which is encrypted by the HSM using
+There is only a single master key created which is encrypted by the HSM using
 PKCS \#11, and then placed in the storage.
 When Vault needs to be unsealed, it
 grabs the HSM encrypted master key from the storage, round trips it through the
 HSM to decrypt the master key.

+~> **NOTE:** When Vault is initialized while using an HSM, rather than unseal
+keys being returned to the operator, **recovery keys** are returned.
+These are
+generated from an internal recovery key that is [split via Shamir's Secret
+Sharing](/docs/enterprise/hsm/behavior.html#initialization), similar to Vault's
+treatment of unseal keys when running without an HSM.
+Some Vault operations such
+as generation of a root token require these recovery keys.

 Login to the Vault using the generated root token to verify.